CRC – CENTER FOR RISK- & CRISIS MANAGEMENT

 The goals of the business mediation department (as a field of expertise) are:

-Possible topics that are addressed within the scope of this section business mediation are:
+Possible topics that are covered within this section are: